A regularity theory for random elliptic operators

 \step{2} Construction of a curl-free matrix field $b$.

-For the construction of $\sigma_{jk}$ we first introduce an auxiliary third order tensor field $b=b_{jkl}$.
-Let $\R_{sym}^{d\times d}$ denote the space of symmetric matrices and consider the space of curl-free {\it symmetric tensor} fields of vanishing expectation
+For the construction of $\sigma_{jk}$ we first introduce an auxiliary third-order tensor field $b=b_{jkl}$.
+In this step, and throughout the article unless explicitly stated, we use the Einstein summation convention on repeated indices.
+Let $\R_{sym}^{d\times d}$ denote the space of symmetric matrices and consider the space of curl-free {\it symmetric matrix} fields of vanishing expectation

 which is a closed subspace of $L^2(\Omega,\R_{\sym}^{d\times d})$.
-We denote by $b_j\in Y$ the $L^2(\Omega,\R^{d\times d}_\sym)$-orthogonal projection of the tensor field $q_j I$ onto $Y$, where $I$ denotes the identity matrix in $\R^{d\times d}$.
+We denote by $b_j\in Y$ the $L^2(\Omega,\R^{d\times d}_\sym)$-orthogonal projection of the tensor field $q_j \Id$ onto $Y$, where $\Id$ denotes the identity matrix in $\R^{d\times d}$.
 As a projection, $b_j$ satisfies the estimate

 We claim that the third order tensor $b=b_{jkl}$ satisfies